s3ql/s3ql/rst/man/fsck.rst

 Exit Codes
 ==========

-If |command| found any errors, the exit code will be 128 plus one of the codes listed below.
-If no errors were found, the following exit codes are used:
+If |command| found any file system errors (no matter if they were correct or not), the exit code will be 128 plus one of the codes listed below.
+If no errors were found, the following exit codes are used as-is:

 .. include:: ../include/exitcodes.rst